Hookyns/vite-monorepo-federation-dev-run/README.md

 When you run some command, you can stop it with `Ctrl+C`; all spawned processes will be killed.

-Order of projects is determined from the order of patterns in the command then by the order of packages inside pnpm-workspace.yaml file.

 ## Example
 ```shell
 vite-federation serve --host @myapp/host --remotes @myapp-modules/* --libs @myapp-libs/*